OutUK's Adrian Gillan is mesmerised by those melt-in-your-mouth manly

 Stylish club-bar for the young, right on the Sliema front, Long Island stays

 busy Wednesday to Sunday nights.
 Small but perfectly-formed Paceville nightclub, Closet,

 gets crammed with young cuties cum weekends - many of whom climax here after

 Long Island.
 And, a short walk from Valletta's City Gate and the Grand Harbour,

 Tom Bar hosts visiting sailors and a slightly older crowd.

 City of London bar, on Balluta Bay, near Le Méridien hotel, gets packed with

 lesbians and their gay male pals, especially at weekends.
-Saints Bar, in
+It's a popular venue and

 stylish "men's health complex" in Paceville, near Closet.